nilsbunger/parcel-browser/README.md

 * `LOCAL_DB=0 ./manage.py scrape --fetch --no-cache` -- daily scraping run.
 Requires Wireguard tunnel to cloud postgres to be running
 * `./manage.py` -- list all management commands.
 The commmands we created are in `world` and `co` apps.

+# Run tests

+We use pytest for testing.
+Run tests with:
+* `poetry run pytest -s` to run all tests , OR
+* `poetry run pytest -s -k <test name>` to run a specific test

 # Simulating production environment locallly

 1. Build frontend files: